flaviostutz/reco-app/README.md

 * After adding a new react native lib, close any emulators or delete the App from the device, close web server and then run everything again.
 The bundle will be redownloaded from scratch.

+* Track removal will perform some fancy time offset reference change recalculations.
+Be carefull there.

+* Be careful about too many React Native renderings so that it won't affect the quality of time measurements

 ### Tests

 * This is an overlay of two videos showing sync between playback and record.
 The larger numbers is from a Internet video which shows a framecounter.
 This video was played on Recco while it recorded the video below, taken with a mirror on front of the camera (it is a scissor actually ;).
 The measurements of actual recording and playback lags of the real device were done automatically.